Tuition and Fees

 - Parents must submit a complete copy of their most recently filed Income Tax Return (with all supporting schedules) along with a financial aid application.

-All of the above items are due to the CBA Admissions office no later than January 31st.
+All of the above items are due to the CBA Admissions office no later than January 31st for early decision admissions and March 31st for regular decision admissions.

 Forward all materials to CBA Perpetual Scholarship Committee.
 If you apply for a Perpetual Scholarship, you must also apply for financial aid.